 Some people talk about freedom, and others work for it.
 Looking through the popular sources for historical information, it can be challenging to figure out who was hyped up and who actually did things.
 In North Omaha, Mrs. Jessie Hale-Moss did a lot in her short time in the city.
-She was a strong Black female leader in North Omaha who served as one of the first leaders of Omaha’s NAACP.
-This is a biography of Jessie Hale-Moss.
+She was a strong Black female leader in North Omaha who ran a business, edited a newspaper, volunteered throughout the community, and served as one of the first leaders of Omaha’s NAACP.
+This is a biography of Jessie Hale-Moss (1880-1920).

-She came from a family that included Samuel Blaine Allen (1842-1915), who was born into slavery and eventually became mayor of Rendville, Ohio.
+She came from a family that included her uncle Samuel Blaine Allen (1842-1915), who was born into slavery and eventually became mayor of Rendville, Ohio.
 This town was founded after the Civil War to serve as a deliberate and successful interracial haven.
 Focused on attracting talented Black entrepreneurs and professionals, the town had 700 residents at its peak.
 Allen owned a hotel and barbershop in Rendville from 1881-1892, and at the same time served as a councilman in the town for nine years, and as mayor of the town in 1891.
-In the 1910s, he owned owned a hotel called The Allen House in Middleport, Ohio, where his niece Jessie Hale-Moss was born.
+He owned owned a hotel called The Allen House in Middleport, Ohio, where his niece Jessie Hale-Moss was born.

 1919 in Omaha